Robin Olds: P-51 Mustang pilot

-Career highlights and assignments
+Postwar highlights and assignments

 Returning to the United States after the war, Olds was assigned at West Point as an assistant football coach for Red Blaik.
 Apparently resented by many on the staff for his rapid rise in rank and plethora of combat decorations, Olds transferred in February 1946 to the 412th Fighter Group at March Field, California, to fly the Lockheed P-80 Shooting Star, which began a career-long professional struggle with superiors he viewed as more promotion- than warrior-minded.

 In April 1946, he and Lieutenant Colonel John C. "Pappy" Herbst formed what he believed was the Air Force's first jet aerobatic demonstration team.
-In late May, the 412th was ordered to undertake Project Comet a nine-city transcontinental mass formation flight.
+In late May, the 412th was ordered to undertake Project Comet, a nine-city transcontinental mass formation flight.
 Olds and Herbst performed a two-ship aerobatic routine that thrilled the crowds at every stop, the highlight being a three-day layover in Washington, D.C.
 In June, Olds was one of four pilots who participated in the first one-day, dawn-to-dusk, transcontinental round trip jet flight from March Field to Washington, D.C.

 The jet demonstration performances with Herbst ended tragically on July 4, 1946, when Herbst crashed at the Del Mar Racetrack after his aircraft stalled during an encore of their routine finale in which the P-80s did a loop while configured to land.
 Later that same year Olds took second place in the Thompson Trophy Race (Jet Division) of the Cleveland National Air Races at Brook Park, Ohio, over the Labor Day weekend.
 In this first "closed course" jet race, six P-80s competed against each other on a three pylon course 30 miles in length.